sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

     #*****************************************************************************

 As an example, see ``SAGE_ROOT/src/sage/rings/integer.pyx``, which contains the implementation for `\ZZ`.
-Names of the people who made major contributions to the file appear in the ``AUTHORS`` section.
-You can add your name to the list if you are one of them, but refrain from being verbose.
+The names of the people who made major contributions to the file appear in the ``AUTHORS`` section.
+You can add your name to the list if you belong to the people, but refrain from being verbose in the description.
 The ``AUTHORS`` section shows very rough overview of the history, especially if a lot of people have been working on that source file.
 The authoritative log for who wrote what is always the git repository (see the output of ``git blame``).

 All code included with Sage must be licensed under the GPLv2+ or a compatible, that is, less restrictive license (e.g. the BSD license).